HASwitchPlate/openHASP-docs/docs/configuration/gpio.md

 When the PWM gpio is grouped with range object (slider, arc slider, roller, drop-down list), the duty cycle is proportional to the `.val` value of the object within its range (`min-max`).

-## Idle State

-The GPIO pins do *not* affect the idle state of the device.
-Only interacting with the touchscreen automatically resets the idle state.

-If you want a GPIO pin to wakeup the device, you should monitor its mqtt topic and use the [`idle`](../../commands#idle) and [`backlight`](../../commands#backlight) commands appropriately.

 ---